jschukat/IBC_Loader/README.md

 This Python script is for uploading flat files into the EMS.
-It can be used for ABAP Exports, csvs and Excel files.
+It can be used for ABAP Exports, csvs, Excel files and parquet.
 Files larger than 1GB shouldn't pose a problem.

 # Prerequisites: